zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 When people don’t have an answer for something or t hey want to confuse you, they might start using real words, but in such a wa y that the words don’t really convey any meaning – they don’t communicate any mes sage.
 They are using these words just to confuse you.
 Carol says, “I don ’t speak Gibberish,” which here is a real language, “and we don’t have anyone bilingual in the office.”
 “To be bilingual” (bilingual) means to be able to speak tw o languages.

-There’s an old joke: What do you call someone who c an speak three languages?
+There’s an old joke: What do you call someone who can speak three languages?
 The answer is “trilingual.”
 What do you call someon e who can speak two languages?
 The answer is “bilingual.”
 What do you c all someone who can speak only one language?
 The answer is “an American.”
 Wel l, the actual answer would be someone who is “monolingual” (monolingual).
 But back to our dialogue . . .

 Carol says that she doesn’t have anyone in the offi ce “to act as,” or to be, “an interpreter” (interpreter).
 An “interpreter” is som eone who translates spoken language.
 “To translate” means to take the meaning of the words in one language, of course, and put them in another langua ge.
 A “translator” (translator) is a person who does that translation in writing.
 A n interpreter is someone who translates spoken language.